 We expect to meet our short-term liquidity requirements primarily from our cash flows from operating activities.
-In addition to cash flows from operations, we have current cash on hand of \$107,076,000 and unrestricted marketable equity and debt securities of \$116,544,000.
-We also have unencumbered real estate, as well the borrowing capacity on our \$50 million credit facility, that can be used to meet our contractual obligations and growth and development plans in the next twelve months.
+In addition to cash flows from operations, we have current cash on hand of \$76,121,000 and unrestricted marketable equity securities of \$140,064,000.
+We also have unencumbered real estate and the borrowing capacity on our \$50 million available line of credit.
+We believe these various resources are adequate to meet our contractual obligations and growth and development plans in the next twelve months.